bio-raum/.github/profile/README.md

 of bioinformatic ressources and tools for the fields of food and feed products analysis, veterinary medicine, and consummer protection.

-It is open to all contributions related to these fields, onexisting or new tools.
+It is open to all contributions related to these fields, on existing or new tools.

 Individual workflows are licensed under their respective authors' names.